zulip/zulip-gci/docs/shell-tips.md

 vagrant lxc sudoers
 ```

-It's all a single command, joined using the same method explained in
+It's all a single command, joined using the double ampersand explained in
 [Sequencing commands](#sequencing-commands).
 If you're typing it manually,
-you don't need to include the backslashes, just write it all in the same line,
+you don't need to include the backslashes, just write it all on the same line,
-and hit enter at the end.
+and hit <kbd>ENTER</kbd>/<kbd>RETURN</kbd> at the end.

 If you think about it, what is happening here is actually another case of
 character escaping.
 The newline character (the one that appears when you hit